xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

       `brew link usbmuxd`

    - libimobiledevice version 1.2.0 or newer.
-You can learn more about libimobiledevice in the libimobiledevice website: [libimobiledevice](https://libimobiledevice.org/).
-To install libimobiledevice via Homwbrew, copy and paste the following command line arguement respectively:
+You can learn more about libimobiledevice on the libimobiledevice website: [libimobiledevice](https://libimobiledevice.org/).
+To install libimobiledevice via Homebrew, copy and paste the following command line arguments respectively:

       `brew install --HEAD libimobiledevice`